vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 </div>

-4. Now you will see the window Project setting select the first values in each box by clicking the arrow beside it.
+4. Now you will see the "Project setting" window select the first values in each box by clicking the arrow beside it.
 It should look like this.

 <div align="center">